parsleyfilip/parsleyfilip/README.md

 - 📫 How to reach me **filipsecure29@gmail.com**

-- ⚡ Fun fact: **I'm pretty extroverted and can get along with a lot of people almost instantly.**
+- ⚡ Fun fact: **I'm pretty extroverted and can get along with a lot of people very easily.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">